darinz/ML/01_linear_models/01_linear_regression/05_locally_weighted_linear_regression.md

 - **Characteristics**: Moderate bias, moderate variance

 Without formally defining what these terms mean, we'll say the figure on the left shows an instance of **underfitting**—in which the data clearly shows structure not captured by the model—and the figure on the right is an example of **overfitting**.
 (Later in this class, when we talk about learning theory we'll formalize some of these notions, and also define more carefully just what it means for a hypothesis to be good or bad.)

+## The Problem with Global Linear Models

+In many real-world problems, the relationship between $x$ and $y$ is not strictly linear.
+For example, in predicting house prices, the effect of square footage on price may depend on the neighborhood or other local factors.
+A single global linear model may miss these local patterns, leading to poor predictions.

+**Why global linear models fail:**
+1. **Non-linear relationships**: The true relationship might be curved, not straight
+2. **Local variations**: Different regions of the data might have different patterns
+3. **Heterogeneous data**: The relationship might change across the feature space

+**Examples where global linear models struggle:**
+- **House prices**: Price per square foot varies by neighborhood
+- **Temperature prediction**: Seasonal patterns create non-linear relationships
+- **Economic data**: Relationships change over time or across regions
+- **Biological data**: Dose-response curves are often non-linear

+Locally weighted linear regression (LWR) addresses this by fitting a model that is tailored to the region around each query point.
+LWR is especially useful when the data shows local trends or nonlinearities, and when you have enough data to reliably fit local models.
+For instance, predicting house prices in different neighborhoods or modeling temperature as a function of time in different seasons are scenarios where LWR can excel.

 ### The LWR Solution